What is Zelle and how does it work

-If you’ve been thinking about registering with Zelle, but are wondering what Zelle actually is, then read along as we dive into the how-to’s and safety considerations involved in the process.
+If you’ve been thinking about registering with Zelle but you’re not sure whether it’s worthwhile, read along as we dive into the how-to’s and safety considerations involved in the process.

 What is Zelle?

-If you’re looking to make fast transfers, then Zelle might just be for you.
-On top of this, the app is supported by hundreds of banks.¹
+If you’re looking to make fast USD transfers, then Zelle might just be for you.
+On top of this, the app is supported by thousands of banks.¹

 If your bank uses Zelle, then you can register for it through your mobile banking app.
 If not, you can simply download the Zelle app.²